David-Else/developer-workstation-setup-script/README.md

 Don't forget to remove the `#` comment.

 - Setup PipeWire for low latency audio by following the guide at https://jackaudio.org/faq/linux_rt_config.html and creating the following file:

+Note: Copy code blocks by clicking on the top right-hand corner, then just paste them into your terminal.

 ```sh
 cat <<'EOF' | sudo tee /etc/security/limits.d/audio.conf